 As you wander, be sure to drop in somewhere for that coffee and cake I’m so fond of.
 That’s pretty much top of my recommended experiences.

-As places for conversation and contemplation, these cafés have produced great art and literature, catalysed political and philosophical movements, and precipitated the rise and fall of empires.
+The traditional Viennese coffee house remains one of humanity’s better creations.
+As places for conversation and contemplation, these cafés produced great art and literature, catalysed political and philosophical movements, and precipitated the rise and fall of nations.
 (I’m only slightly exaggerating.)

 The question is…where do you drop into?